aig/pysparkformat/README.md

 ### `http-json`
-This format reads JSONLines data directly from a URL.
+This format reads in parallel JSON Lines directly from a URL.
+You must specify the schema when using this format.

 #### Options
 | Name            | Description                                 | Type    | Default   |